Nelbert442/dero-golang-pool/README.md

 go build main.go
 ```

-#### 4) Host the front-end
+#### 4) Host the api

-Once `config.json` has "frontend"."enabled" set to true, it will listen by default locally on :8082.
+Once `config.json` has "api"."enabled" set to true, it will listen by default locally on :8082.
 You can use an example below to pull the content, or just poll it directly in a browser:

-Default Frontend Stats (powershell):
+Default API Stats (powershell):
 ```
 (invoke-webrequest -uri 'http://127.0.0.1:8082/stats').Content | ConvertFrom-Json
 ```